Thoughts on Acceptance

-As forty inches closer than I care to admit, I have been fortunate to witness folks that have come to find within themselves this self-acceptance.
+As forty inches closer than I care to admit, I have been fortunate to witness folks that have come to find within themselves true self-acceptance.
 I have been influenced and motivated by their journeys and realize and appreciate how hard-fought it's been, not for the faint of heart.
+Not for the cynic.
+But I wanted it, needed it and was going to be found.
 It looks and sounds different from the type of confidence I thought used to denote true self-acceptance.
 Fools gold.
 Defenses standing in for something flimsy at best, requiring lots of filters, worship even.
-Yet for so long all I could see was everything I lacked and everything they seemingly didn't.
+Yet for so long all I could see was everything I lacked and everything others seemingly didn't.

 I can't put into words the peace or power of how self-acceptance feels.
-I can only perceive it and know when I am around or near someone else who feels it too.
+I can only perceive it.
 The frequency isn't forced.
 It's comfortable, unassuming, a butterfly on an open palm.

 In another book by Rohr, The Enneagram: A Christian Perspective, he discusses how our gifts and our sins are 'two sides of the same coin.'
 Somewhere in the Preface titled A Mirror of the Soul, Rohr confesses, "Self-knowledge is tied in with inner work, which is both demanding and painful.
 Change occurs amid birth pangs.
 It takes courage to walk such a path.
 Many avoid the path of self-knowledge because they are afraid of being swallowed up in their own abysses...Because God loves us unconditionally--along with our dark sides--we don't need to dodge ourselves.
 In the light of this love the pain of self-knowledge can be at the same time the beginning of our healing."

-I believe that this healing journey leads to the ability of true self-acceptance.
+I believe that on this healing journey is where we find our true self-acceptance.

 Self-accceptance does not mean perfection, lack of demons or finally having everything you think you want.
+And you'll still be weird.
 Self-acceptance, to me, is perennial peace within despite the ongoing human struggle of life.
 It's being more than ok with being seen inside my humanity.
 Weakness, failure, fear, joy, success, strength - I accept my 'two sides of the same coin.'
 I accept there will be consequences to every one of my actions and am ready to take that responsibility, good and bad and everything in between.
 I forgive myself often, cause I'm gonna fuck up.
-I forgive others often too because we are all human.
+I forgive others often too because we are all human and I realize what that means.
 I practice exercising my self-grace muscle and -- this is the most important one folks -- I laugh at myself.
 A lot.

-I see self-acceptance as seeds floating on an endless breeze into perpetuity.
-I will experience ups and downs, but because I know who I am, I believe in myself and my dreams, I will always be ok, even in death, which is only to release my spirit.
+My image of my self-acceptance is floating on an endless breeze into perpetuity, so much possibility held in peace.
+I will experience ups and downs, but because I know who I am, because I accept who I am, I believe in myself and my dreams, I will always be ok, even in death, which is only to release my spirit.
 There is nothing that can change my sense of worthiness as I live on this ball with everyone else, in our bang and clang and lessons and love.
 My angst about what I should be doing, need to be doing, controlling the perception--is gone.
 The world is subjective.
-That's ok.
+That's okay friends.

 I studied Natural Resources.
 Dealing in terms of ecosystem independence and interdependence.
 The cycles that sustain and conserve.
 I like to think of our journey of acceptance through the organic process of composting on a forest floor.
 Odd maybe but beautiful if you can kneel down and see the worms in action.

 When what is shadow comes into light, the air and water and carbon and nitrogen heat and breakdown the matter, dissipate the fears and provide sustenance for growth.
-When we can face ourselves, we breakdown the barriers that maintain the illusion.
+When we can face ourselves, dig into the dirt, we breakdown the barriers that maintain the illusion.
 We can look into the mirror, see both sides of our same coin and truly love our reflection.
-And we're not just sayin' it.
-It's real.
+Real.
+Powerful.